Certificate 3 Guarantee FAQs

 The training provider is required to charge a co-contribution fee for students undertaking a Certificate III qualification and non-concessional students undertaking lower-level vocational qualifications.
 All training providers must advertise co-contribution fees up front and allow students to compare training provider fees.
 The co-contribution fee may be paid by the student or on their behalf by an employer or another third party but cannot be paid by the training provider.

 More information about co-contribution fees is outlined within the relevant program policy.
 As per the relevant program policy, training providers can, but are not required to charge a co-contribution fee to students undertaking foundation skills training and concessional students undertaking Certificates I and II (lower level vocational qualifications).
-Also, Skilling Queenslanders for Work participants, Queensland Year 12 graduates undertaking high priority qualifications or VET in Schools students cannot be charged a co-contribution fee.
+Also, participants of Skilling Queenslanders for Work, free training for Year 12 graduates and VET in Schools cannot be charged a co-contribution fee.

 Are there concessional rates under the Certificate 3 Guarantee?